BrownDogGadgets/3D-Printed-Parts/VEX-228-2536-Omni-Wheel-Adapter/README.md

 There is a 3mm version and a 4mm version.
 The 4mm version will fit snug, and the 3mm version will have a bit more play.

-This file can be printed on a standard FFF (Fused Filament Fabrication) desktop printer without support.
+This file can be printed on a standard FFF (Fused Filament Fabrication) desktop printer.
+You may need support for this one depending on your printer, but you can try a print without support first to see if it works.

 ![](Images/VEX-228-2536-Omni-Wheel-Adapter.png)